apache/eventmesh-site/versioned_docs/version-v1.10.0/instruction/03-runtime.md

 DEBUG StatusConsoleListener Shutdown hook enabled.
 Registering a new one.
 WARN StatusConsoleListener Unable to register Log4j shutdown hook because JVM is shutting down.
 Using SimpleLogger
 ```

+### 3.8 Support for cluster load balancing and failover

+As we all know there is in-sync replica in Kafka.
+It utilizes K-raft protocol to synchronize information in the leading main broker among multiple following Kafka brokers.
+If the leading main broker is down, there will be a leader election policy in order to avoid message lost.

+But event-mesh **haven't** implement the j-raft protocol.
+Even recently we merged a j-raft protocol PR in our main branch, but that PR is **not functional**, it is **just functional in a fixed cluster list**.
+We should define the cluster nodes in the `eventmesh.properties` file.
+Once we start the event-mesh node, the properties is **immutable**.
+Which means once the cluster starts, the number of cluster nodes is **immutable**.
+We can't elastic scaling up and down the number of event-mesh cluster nodes.

+But j-raft protocol has potential to elastic scaling up and down, once we implement the j-raft interface.
+So that the cluster can discover new clusters.
+We just need to add the IP and port in the `eventmesh.properties` file.
+If it is a leading node it will be registered successfully.
+Then the leading node will synchronize the information among all the following nodes.

+If the leading node is down, all the following node will make a leader election and select a new leading node.
+When the previous leading node recovered and join the cluster, it is **no longer** a leading node.

+So once we implemented the j-raft interface we don't need a NACOS as the registry center.

+We can continue to use the existing SDK pattern.
+The existing SDK pattern of the runtime is to insert in the IP address in the `eventmesh.properties` file.
+If this node goes down, then it will be a service failure.

+There are two solutions, and i.e. to **add a gateway proxy** layer in front of the cluster.
+This is the subsequent version of functional solution for the new architecture.

+Another solution is the **j-raft protocol**.
+It can flexibly scale up and down by adding IP addresses.
+This allows the nodes to connect the entire cluster.